NLip/EVT/README.md

-# EVT
-Extreme Value Theory in Financial Risk Management
+# Extreme Value Theory in Financial Risk Management
 This is a project on Extreme Value Theory in Financial Risk Management created during the "Computational Finance for CSE" seminar at ETH taught by Prof. Wuertz.